Snow Lakes: Recreation

 Most visitors to Snow Lakes are day hikers although the lakes are provided with campsites.
 The majority of visitors remain in the Southeast shore where the trail system approaches Upper Snow Lake.
 Areas on the north shore are equipped with campsites although not as frequently trafficked as the beginning of the trail system.
 Most visitors that are found on the trail that parallels the lake shoreline tend to be climbers to lakes further past Upper Snow Lake.

 Access

 The foot trail starts at the trailhead off Icicle Creek Road (USFS Road 7600) 5 miles southwest of Leavenworth.
 The trail crosses over Icicle Creek by a bridge and starts the climb up the Alpine rock canyon.
 The trail will lead first to Nada Lake, approximately 5.5 miles from the trailhead.
 The trail has a second lap towards the Snow Lakes that starts on the Southeast shore of Nada Lake.
-Lower Snow Lake is 1.75 miles, Lake Vivian is another mile through an unmaintained trail, then Leprechaun Lake a short climb past Lake Vivian.
+Lower Snow Lake is 1.75 miles, Lake Viviane is another mile through an unmaintained trail, then Leprechaun Lake a short climb past Lake Viviane.
 Further up the trail leads to Sprite Pond and around the east side of Perfection Lake where the trail then becomes Colchuck Lake Trail #1599.1.

 Self-issued Alpine Lake Wilderness permit is required for transit within the Snow Lakes area.